Digital museums events for schools at Norwich Castle

 KS2 Digital Ancient Egypt: Discovery and Debate

-KS2 Digital Romans and Iceni: Culture Clash
+KS2 Digital Romans and Iceni: Culture Clash!

 It is AD80, around 20 years after Boudica's revolt, and the Romans have taken control of Norfolk.
 The original settlers, the Iceni, feel they have suffered terribly at the hands of the Romans and that the Iceni way of life has been forever changed.
 Meet Roman and Iceni characters to learn about the conflict and their contrasting cultures.
 This option includes three films, in which you'll meet a Roman soldier, a Roman citizen and a member of the Iceni tribe.
 Explore Roman weapons, armour, and other objects, and uncover Iceni treasures of the museum.
 There'll be talking points for your class to discuss and debate during the films.
-Whose side are you on
+Whose side are you on?

 KS2 Digital Anglo-Saxons and Vikings: Uncovering the Past

 Find out what life in Norfolk was like over 1,000 years ago by uncovering what the Anglo-Saxons and Vikings left behind.
 There'll be talking points for your class to discuss and debate during the films.
-This option includes two brand new videos (storytelling and a look at the Castle's Anglo-Saxon and Viking gallery) alongside the Visit from a Viking Trader film.
+This option includes two videos (storytelling and a look at the Castle's Anglo-Saxon and Viking gallery) alongside the Visit from a Viking Trader film.

 KS4 Digital Medicine

 Discover medical breakthroughs of the Medieval, Renaissance, Industrial and Modern eras.
 Compare and contrast the Black Death and the 1665 plague with a 17th-century plague doctor, re-enact an amputation with an Industrial surgeon and meet a modern-day GP.
-This event is free (otherwise £40) if your school visited for the on-site Medicine event between September 2017 and September 2021 (or had the visit cancelled due to coronavirus), thanks to Move IT On funding from Festival Bridge.

 KS4 Digital Anglo-Saxon and Norman England

 Improve and expand understanding of Anglo-Saxon and Norman England.
 Sir Stephen, a Norman knight, describes how and explains why the Normans won the battle of Hastings, while Esme, a local Anglo-Saxon, reveals the stories of those who rebelled against the new Norman overlords.
-This event is free (otherwise £40) if your school visited for the on-site Anglo-Saxon and Norman England event between September 2017 and September 2021 (or had the visit cancelled due to coronavirus), thanks to Move IT On funding from Festival Bridge.

 KS4 Digital Crime and Punishment

 Bring Crime and Punishment to life by analysing objects that were used to punish criminals from the Medieval era to the 19th century, and taking a virtual tour of the Castle's former gaol and prison buildings, including the prisoners' tunnel and locations of executions and burials.
-This event is free (otherwise £40) if your school visited for the on-site KS4 Crime and Punishment event between September 2017 and September 2021 (or had the visit cancelled due to coronavirus), thanks to Move IT On funding from Festival Bridge.

-KS4 Digital Historic Environment - Free event
+KS4 Digital Historic Environment

 Improve and expand your understanding of Norwich Castle as a historical site.
 This option includes the following films: Museum Highlights tour, Castle Keep tour, and a Gaol, Prison Buildings and Prisoners' Tunnel tour.
 You can find resources and supporting information on our website.
-This event is free thanks to Moving IT On funding from Festival Bridge.